Khan1509/turbotags-website.a/replit.md

 - **Current State**: Fully functional with fallback data, ready for OpenRouter API integration

 ## Recent Changes
-- ✅ Successfully imported GitHub repository to Replit (Sept 8, 2025)
+- ✅ Successfully imported GitHub repository to Replit (Sept 9, 2025)
 - ✅ Fixed missing dependencies issue by reinstalling all npm packages
-- ✅ Resolved HMR websocket connection issues causing blank website display
+- ✅ Resolved Vite configuration issues and source map conflicts
-- ✅ Disabled Hot Module Replacement for stable Replit environment compatibility
+- ✅ Configured allowedHosts: true for proper Replit proxy handling
 - ✅ Development server now running successfully on port 5000 with proper host settings
 - ✅ All API endpoints working correctly with fallback data when OPENROUTER_API_KEY is not set
 - ✅ Configured deployment settings for autoscale hosting with build process
-- ✅ **RESOLVED: Tailwind CSS compilation issue causing blank page** (Sept 8, 2025)
-- ✅ Added comprehensive CSS fallback styles to ensure proper styling
+- ✅ Fixed lucide-react package source map corruption issues
 - ✅ All website functionality verified and working correctly
-- ✅ Project fully functional with complete visual design
+- ✅ Project fully functional and ready for use

 ## Project Architecture
 - **Frontend**: React SPA with React Router